-It is no secret that the Sicilian Defense occupies a huge percentage of the training and study time of the majority of chess players.
-Working out the mainlines of the most popular choices for black, memorizing forced variations or finding novelties in critical positions is all part of the day to day training.
+Dare to Try 2.Be2!?
+Sicilian Defense occupies a huge percentage of the training and study time of the majority of chess players, and it is no secret.
+Working out the mainlines of the most popular choices for black, memorizing forced variations, or finding novelties in critical positions is all part of the day-to-day training.

 Therefore, from a practical point of view, long preparations and hours of analysis are hardly useful for the tournament player.
 It takes too much time and energy.
 The more time you spend on studying openings, the less time you have to work on other areas of the game.
 However, is up to each player to choose their method and work according to their time.